 The vet tech also told how the dog’s handler, Sgt.
 Tobin had been very upset at the death of his K-9 partner, and was crying when he left the clinic.

-Although Cassidy had never met Tobin, nevertheless, she got the sergeant’s information and ordered flowers to be sent to him.
+Cassidy got the sergeant’s information and ordered flowers to be sent to the man.